 This is the bit where I am supposed to tell you what a wonderful mummy and wife I am, and how my life running my own business, managing relationships and our household is perfect.
 How I keep everything in order, maintain a healthy lifestyle and everyone is always happy.
 Well, this is no Mary Poppins world.
 I am so far from perfect, it’s ridiculous.
 I work hard to balance everything, but am constantly juggling far more balls than I can carry.
 Life is full of ups and downs, and, although copious amounts of wine and a very supportive family help, the washing basket is always over-flowing, the sink is always full of dirty dishes and believe me the kitchen bin stinks (though I have found a solution – it’s now located in the utility area aka dumping ground and that has a door that you can close!).
 So, no, I don’t have that dream lifestyle that you read about on blogs.
 Sometimes dinner is a bit of toast with cheese because there’s nothing else edible in the fridge.
 I am that slummy mummy, but I don’t care.
 I have a family that loves me and I adore, and I have the best job in the world.

 So when you book me as your photographer, you know that I get it.
 You can turn up with a curler still in your hair and have accidentally left the house in your slippers.
 You can fall asleep on my sofa because you are exhausted.
 You can cry on my shoulder and complain about your baby from hell (I promise it will get better!) and know that I understand.
 I’ve been there.

-PS: In an effort to also tell you about why I am the best newborn photographer for you:
+A begrudging effort to also tell you about why I am the best newborn photographer for you:

 - I am the first newborn photographer in England to achieve my qualification with the APNPI (Accredited Professional Newborn Photographers International), which is a huge deal!

 - I am fully trained in safety in handling newborns for photographer with the APNPI, newbornposing.com, plus I have a certificate from Mini First Aid.